Jeffotter/BotTown/README.md

 ### Sample generated conversation #3
 ![](images/bottown.gif)

-Here we demonstrate diffusion of knowledge: When Marisha (purple) "runs into" Travis (red), Marisha tells Travis (red) about Patient Defens.
-When Travis "runs into Matt (green) then in the next conversation, Travis tells Matt about Patient Defense.
+Here we demonstrate diffusion of knowledge: When Marisha (purple) "runs into" Travis (red), Marisha tells Travis (red) about Patient Defense.
+When Travis "runs into" Matt (green), then in the next conversation, Travis tells Matt about Patient Defense.

 ```